Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-start-blogging.md

 ## 4. Promote your blog

-It's super important to promote your blog in the best way you can.
-For me, it works best via my own newsletter and Twitter.
+Promoting your blog in the best way possible is super important.
+For me, it works best via my newsletter and Twitter.
-But also think about Hashnode and Dev.to, you can promote your articles there super easy.
+But also think about Hashnode and Dev.to.
+You can promote your articles there super easily.

 When sharing your articles, be aware of how people receive them.
-Does it look "spammy", does it help people?
+Does it look "spammy"?
+Does it help people?
-There really isn't a proper good or false there, but just be aware of how you position your blog.
+There isn't a proper good or false, but be aware of how you position your blog.

 ## 5. Learn by doing